peytonshow/MC-Long-Run/readme.md

 * Increased Iron depth to y40.
 D
 * Altered amount of Iron Veins (Honestly I was just kind of eyeballing this one, but you should get way more iron at the new ideal depth than vanilla.
 The new best depth should be viewable on EMI)
 * Increased Ancient debris ore size by 100%.
 (Diamonds are going to be the bottlneck in upgrading to netherite.
 An alternative way to make netherite is purely out of scrap and netherite ingot + template) PD
-* Added Quark, which adds Oretises (Among other things) that allow some ores to be 'sheered off' them with a pickaxe.
+* Added Quark, which adds a bunch of stuff.
 D
 * Removed Villages, Ruined Portals and D&T Bunkers.
 Villagers are now mainly found at pillager Bastilles, which are large fortresses found throughout the world.
 D
 * Removed Iron tools from most overworld surface structures and replaced it with gold.
 PD
-* Alpha flowers replace default flowers in most biomes.
+* Alpha style flowers replace default flowers in most biomes.
 D
-* Added the abilty burn firewood (Idk why this wasn't already a feature) D

 FOOD
 * Most food items stack to 16, which is an improvement for some items and a negative for others.
 PD